 Figure 38 shows the 2040 No Build scenario HCM delay dot map for the eight study area intersections for both AM and PM peak periods.
-Comparing the 2040 No Build scenario relative to 2017 existing conditions, four intersections reflect the same colors on the dot map even though the HCM delay ratio at these locations showed a modest increase.
-The remaining four intersections are showing increasing traffic delays as reflected by changes in dot map colors based on congestion thresholds in both AM and PM peak hours are described below.
+Comparing the 2040 No Build scenario relative to 2017 existing conditions, three intersections reflect the same colors on the dot map even though the HCM delay ratio at these locations showed a modest increase.
+The remaining five intersections are showing increasing traffic delays as reflected by changes in dot map colors based on congestion thresholds in both AM and PM peak hours are described below.

-- Forest Glen Road at Georgia Avenue (Intersection 22): orange to red in the AM peak hour and PM peak hour - o Inner Loop Ramp signal at Georgia Avenue (Intersection 6): orange to red in the AM peak hour - Seminary Place at Georgia Avenue (Intersection 26): yellow to orange in the AM peak hour - Seminary Road at Georgia Avenue (Intersection 27): orange to red in the AM peak hour
+- Dennis Avenue at Georgia Avenue (Intersection 3): yellow to orange in the AM peak hour - Forest Glen Road at Georgia Avenue (Intersection 22): orange to red in the AM peak hour and PM peak hour - Inner Loop Ramp signal at Georgia Avenue (Intersection 6): orange to red in the AM peak hour - Seminary Place at Georgia Avenue (Intersection 26): yellow to orange in the AM peak hour - Seminary Road at Georgia Avenue (Intersection 27): orange to red in the AM peak hour

-As shown as Figure 14, the results of the 2040 Forest Glen/Montgomery Hills Sector Plan Build Out scenarios are generally comparable to those described above for the 2040 No Build scenario.
+As shown as Figures 39 and 40, the results of the 2040 Forest Glen/Montgomery Hills Sector Plan Build Out scenarios are generally comparable to those described above for the 2040 No Build scenario.

-In general, transportation system performance analysis results of these future scenarios showed that 2040 traffic conditions for roadways within the master plan and plan study area are forecasted to be generally similar or marginally worse relative to existing conditions.
+In general, transportation system performance analysis results of these future scenarios showed that 2040 traffic conditions for roadways within the master plan and plan study area are forecasted to be marginally worse relative to existing conditions.
 Three intersections show a HCM delay ratio greater than 0.8, indicating traffic conditions approaching or exceeding the relevant policy area congestion standard in AM and/or PM peak hour.